Don1110/tvm/README.md

 productivity-focused deep learning frameworks, and the performance- and efficiency-focused hardware backends.
 TVM works with deep learning frameworks to provide end to end compilation to different backends.

+Our project is built on tvm to support a new accelarator.

 License
 -------
 TVM is licensed under the [Apache-2.0](LICENSE) license.